linode/docs/docs/development/how-to-develop-and-deploy-your-applications-using-wercker.md

 ![jClocksGMT build error](/docs/assets/wercker-jclocks-error-02.jpg)

 As you can see everything went perfect until the step "Update code on remote Linode" this is due to the fact the repository was not cloned on the remote Linode on first place.
-Correct the inconvenient cloning your repository to appropriate location.
+Correct the inconvenient cloning your repository to appropriate location (`git clone https://github.com/<GITHUB_USER>/jClocksGMT.git`)s.
 There is no need to make another commit on the same screen click the "Retry" button:

 ![jClocksGMT build error](/docs/assets/wercker-jclocks-retry.jpg)